JetBrains/intellij-sdk-docs/user_interface_components/tool_windows.md

 ## How to Create a Tool Window?

-The IntelliJ IDEA core provides the _toolWindow_ [extension point](/basics/plugin_structure/plugin_extensions_and_extension_points.md) that you can use to create and configure your custom tool windows.
+The IntelliJ Platform provides the _toolWindow_ [extension point](/basics/plugin_structure/plugin_extensions_and_extension_points.md) that you can use to create and configure your custom tool windows.
 This extension point is declared using the [ToolWindowEP](upsource:///platform/platform-api/src/com/intellij/openapi/wm/ToolWindowEP.java) bean class.

 To create a tool window, first declare an extension to the _toolWindow_ extension point.